Are you feeling unmotivated and sad? How find joy in life again? It’s easier than you think.

 We need to take a detour here for a few minutes because there are lots of us who feel that our sadness will never go away.

 Some of us carry so much sadness that it feels like we never could know joy.
 The only healthy way to be with that kind of overwhelming sadness is acceptance.
 You can’t medicate those deep feelings…that only covers them up.
-Ignoring, medicating, or working hard to suppress deep feelings isn’t good, either; feelings find ways of expressing themselves anyhow.
+Ignoring, meditating, or working hard to suppress deep feelings isn’t good, either; feelings find ways to express themselves anyhow.

 For example, my adolescent depression has followed me for the rest of my life.
 I believe that depression was the result of suppressing my anger.
 Learning to allow anger instead of stuffing it away has been a lifelong practice.
 I put some of that practice into music, but acceptance of anger, for me, has been difficult.